jessicarush/react-notes/react_served_by_flask.md

 ## Serving a react-router build

 This setup has been tested and works with react-router v6.4.0.
-The only thing to keep in mind here is:
+A few things to keep in mind here are:

 1. In your flask app, keep in mind the `app.route` endpoint you use for serving the flask app must exist as a `<Route>` endpoint in your flask app.